 I had a problem with my new internet and mobile service provider.
 I got the first bill and couldn’t believe the amount it stated.
 Additionally, I noticed that the package I had bought didn’t fit my needs.
-For example, I didn’t need the reminder about used limits, an automatic service at all.
+For example, I didn’t need the reminder about used limits, or an automatic service at all.
 I was worried and decided to contact the service provider.

 Predefined topics don’t reflect customer issues

 What happens now inside the company after this kind of request?
-These predefined topics work as routers, routing customer requests to right people.
+These predefined topics work as routers, routing customer requests to the right people.
 To people, who are the most skilled or responsible for the relevant topics.
 The idea is understandable but what happens with ‘other’ requests?
 Where are these sent to?

 My experiences from working and consulting various companies go all towards the same direction: predefined categories do not usually work.
 Think about Pareto formula 80:20 – most of the requests are about 2-3 main categories and the rest are less used.

 Feelingstream’s analysis shows that similar requests usually exist in several topics.
 Customers interacting with banks, request account-related issues in various topics and telecom customers use internet coverage topics in various places.
 Even if you think about my personal issue with the bill.
-I could have placed this request to more than 1 predefined topic.
+I could have placed this request in more than 1 predefined topic.

-What we have also seen in an analysis, is that predefined topics do not reflect what customers are actually talking about.
+What we have also seen in analysis, is that predefined topics do not reflect what customers are actually talking about.
 As they are predefined, they reflect what their creators think they should be.
 If we analyse and see what customers are actually writing about, we see that these are more customer-centric and precise.